Financing your new business

 - Atuqtuarvik Corporation — Loan Services

-If you are Inuit and live in Nunavut, you may get money to start, buy or grow a business.
+If you are Inuit and live in Nunavut, you can apply for a loan to start or expand your business.

 - BDC financing